topliceanu/alexandrutopliceanu.ro/content/post/scheduling-in-kubernetes.md

 value, return a _“score”_, an integer between 1 and 10.
 This step is called filtering and is where the algorithm ranks all the nodes to find the best one suited for the pod.
-This is done in the `PrioritizeNodes()` method and is also runs concurrently on 16 goroutines and uses cached data.
+This is done in the `PrioritizeNodes()` method and also runs concurrently on 16 goroutines and uses cached data.
 The scores are also weighted by the importance of each priority function.